1kuna/Futures-AI/outline.md

 - Gather the data and store it in whatever the best format is determined to be.
 - Deal with missing data in whatever way may be necessary, whether that be averaging, truncation, mean/median/mode, a model to predict missing values, or something else.
 - Determine whether I need to standardize or normalize the data and do so if necessary.
-  - If either one is necessary be sure it's able to handle outliers.
+  - If either one is necessary, be sure, it's able to handle outliers.
 Also make sure the rest of the model is made to handle outliers.
 - Check for multicollinearity and deal with it if necessary.

 ## Feature Engineering

 - After organizing the data, consider creating lagged features.
   - May not be necessary if I use RNNs or LSTMs, but it's worth considering.
-- Do research on the importantce of interaction features and whether or not they're necessary in this case.
+- Do research on the importance of interaction features and whether they're necessary in this case.

 ## Model Building

 - After gathering the data, start with a rudimentary model test with something like matplotlib and scikit-learn.
   - Deduce the best general model for the data and make refinements to the data gathering and storage process if necessary.
   - After that, start building the actual model with Tensorflow, PyTorch, or Keras.
 - Determine the best architecture for the model.
-Afterwards, do hyperparameter tuning.
+Afterward, do hyperparameter tuning.
 (Do more research into these)
 - Be sure to check the model for over/underfitting.
 If it's overfitting, use regularization.
 If it's underfitting, add more data or increase the model's complexity.
 (Check to see if this ^^^ is true, source is GitHub Copilot)
 - Do research into Vanishing and Exploding Gradients for RNNs and LSTMs.
 If it's an issue, use gradient clipping.
 (Research gradient clipping, also sourced from Copilot)
   - This point can improve performance

 ## Model Tuning

-- Continue fine-tuning the model using online/incremental learning so it can continue to learn in real-time
+- Continue fine-tuning the model using online/incremental learning, so it can continue to learn in real-time
 - Will need to determine a timeframe for fine-tuning to be done.
 Every N data points.
   - Tools like Tensorflow's `partial_fit()`, Tensorflow Extended (TFX), or PyTorch can be used for this.
   - TFX can make a pipeline for the model to be trained on new data as it comes in.